 The th theory declaration just instantiates T, leaving c uninterpreted.
 The first reference to f maps c to 3, whereas the second reference leaves it uninterpreted though it is still a real.
-Note that formula frm is unprovable, since c may or may not be equal to 3.
+Note that formula frm is unprovable, since the uninterpreted c from the second reference may or may not be equal to 3.